telerik/xaml-docs/controls/radchartview/series/piechart-series/doughnutseries.md

 #### __Figure 3: Exploding pie slices__
 ![radchartview-series-doughnutseries](images/radchartview-series-doughnutseries-2.png)

 Additionally, you can define the offset for the selected PieDataPoint objects, via the __SelectedPointOffset__ property of DoughnutSeries.
-In this case when you select a data point, the correspondign doughnut slice will *explode* from the center of the doughnut.
+In this case when you select a data point, the corresponding doughnut slice will *explode* from the center of the doughnut.

 #### __[XAML] Example 6: Setting SelectedPointOffset__
 {{region radchartview-series-doughnutseries_5}}